Meeting With Your Advisor

 Things to do to get the greatest benefit from advising:

-- Pay attention to information coming via e-mail from the registrar, Academic and Career Advisement Center and your adviser.
+- Pay attention to information coming via e-mail from the registrar, Student Success Department, and your adviser.

 - Prepare to meet your adviser.
 You should do so early and often every semester.